Community Initiative Award

 If you are a contractor and you are submitting an entry relating to a project you undertook for a client, please ensure you receive full approval from your client to enter the project to the competition.

 All submissions must be sent in the official entry form.
 Entries provided in any other format will not be considered by the judging panel.
 The official entry form will be available shortly.

-In your entry form you are required to put together a statement of 500 to 1000* words which explains how your entry satisfies the award criteria (given above).
+In your entry form you are required to put together a statement of up to 500 words* and graphics which explains how your entry satisfies the award criteria (given above).

-When writing your statement you must follow the format below, ensuring that you use the 500 to 1000 word count to answer all of the sections below:
+When writing your statement you must follow the format below, ensuring that you use the 500 word count to answer all of the sections below:

 Background – reasons behind the project concept